BlockchainCommons/developer-web-site/_pages/ur-faq.md

 To date, the major uses of URs have fallen into three categories:

 * **PSBT Signing.** URs can transfer PSBTs as they are being signed.
-* **Key Transfer.** URs can be encode seeds and HD keys.
+* **Key Transfer.** URs can encode seeds and HD keys.
 * **SSKR Shares.** URs can encode shards of a key or seed sharded by SSKR.

-When data is being transferred between airgapped apps, it is usually done with a [Gordian Envelope](/envelope/) and may be part of a [request-response interaction](/envelope/request/).
+When data is being transferred between airgapped apps, it is usually done with an [animated QR](/animated-qrs/) or else a [Gordian Envelope](/envelope/), possibly part of a [request-response interaction](/envelope/request/).

 ## Encoding Questions

 ### Why Not Use Base64?

-URs were specifically designed to support more efficient usage in QRs, and that's one of their prime advantages over base64.
+URs were specifically designed to support efficient usage in QRs, and that's one of their prime advantages over base64.
 When a UR is properly stored as upper-case letters, it can be encoded in a QR using the "alphanumeric" encoding mode, while base64 requires "binary" encoding mode. base64 thus wastes at least two bits per character when used in QRs.

+### What Does CBOR Have to Do with URs?

+URs are constructed by encoding the data in CBOR using specific methodologies described in the [UR registry](https://github.com/BlockchainCommons/Research/blob/master/papers/bcr-2020-006-urtypes.md#registry), then converting that to [ByteWords](/bytewords/), as described in ["How Do URs Work"](https://developer.blockchaincommons.com/ur/#how-do-urs-work).

 ### What Tools Can I Use to Understand CBOR?